lennartkoelewijn/react-fetch-image/README.md

 - `className` - CSS classes
 - `alt` - alt attribute
-- `loader` - show this component while fetching the image
+- `loader` - show this HTML or component while fetching the image
-- `fetcher` - url and settings for the fetch to use
+- `fetcher` - object with url and settings for the fetch API to use
 ## License

 MIT © [lennartkoelewijn](https://github.com/lennartkoelewijn)